preames/public-notes/multiple-exit-vectorization.rst

 Let's enumerate some cases we could handle without solving the "general" problem.
 All of these share a common flavor; we need to identify a precise runtime bound for a non-faulting access.
 Once we have that, we can either:

 * Clamp the iteration space of the vectorized loop to the umin of the otherwise computable trip count and our safe region.
-In this case, our vectorized loops run only up to `a`.
+In this case, our vectorized loops run only up to the length of `a`.
 * Generate a predicate mask for each load which is independent of the loop CFG and depends solely on the safe region information.

 Either way, we can ensure that either `a[1]` doesn't execute, or that if it does, hardware predication masks the fault.